 Engineering

-From energy, water, and mineral natural resources, environmental tech, agriculture, biotechnology, software engineering, and many other sectors, foreign experts are in serious demand.
+Specialists who can work or advise across a wide range of engineering areas can earn serious money.
+From energy, water, and mineral natural resources, environmental tech, agriculture, biotechnology, and software engineering, foreign experts remain in strong demand.

 Other Fields

-• Trade – assisting with manufacturing, supply chain operations, logistics, import, and export of goods, whether you are bringing products into China or to yours or other foreign countries.
+- Trade – assisting with manufacturing, supply chain operations, logistics, import, and export of goods, whether you are bringing products into China or to your own or other foreign countries.

-General Requirements for a Finding a Job in China
+General Requirements for Finding a Job in China

 This paperwork does not usually need to be translated into Chinese.
 English is fine.